demisto/content/Packs/VirusTotal/Integrations/VirusTotal_V3_Premium/README.md

 ## Use Cases
 - Fetch live hunt notifications as incidents
-- Use retrohunt to analyze files with custom YARA rule
+- Use retro hunt to analyze files with custom YARA rule
 - Download suspicious files from VirusTotal for further analysis.
 - Group several files from VirusTotal into a password-protected ZIP file.
 - Get a PCAP file generated from VirusTotal's sandbox for further analysis.